cobluestars/QuickRenard/Readme.md

 <hr />
 <br />

-# 🦊 QuickRenard 🦊 (Ver 2.0.0): State & Function Management in React
+# 🦊 QuickRenard 🦊
+# Ver 2.0.0: State & Function Management in React

 QuickRenard provides a streamlined way to manage both state and functions globally in your React application.
 With the introduction of functionStore in version 2.0.0, QuickRenard not only allows you to manage state efficiently but also to register and invoke functions across your component tree, promoting reusability and separation of concerns.